mirror12k/miscellaneous-tooling/README.md

 # Spicy Tools Repo
 Currently contains:
-- utf8-deflate - deflate arbitrary binary data into utf8-compliant strings!
+- utf8-deflate - deflate binary data into utf8-compliant strings!
 - dllhosted-linux - cross-compile linux c code to windows!
 - cow-mangler - a source-code obfuscator
 - timeout - a time-wasting payload obfuscator to frustrate automated tools and researchers
 - bloomsponge - a key-value table obfuscator
+- parallel-replicator - sync a directory across systems with a simple websocket server
 - package self-extracting shell - tar's a directory into a self-extracting shell file. useful for droppers
 - package self-extracting batch - zip's a directory into a self-extracting batch file. useful for droppers